-VET Qualification - One Year (RTO #5710 -SmartSkill Pty Ltd) Qualification Description This qualification provides the essential knowledge and skills required to undertake roles within the tourism industry.
-The qualification will cover areas such as tour operations, tour co- ordination and delivery, marine tourism, customer service, sales, food and beverage and sustainability.
-This qualification provides a pathway to work in many tourism industry sectors and for a diversity of employers including tour operators, inbound tour operators, visitor information centres, attractions, cultural and heritage sites, and any small tourism business.
+VET Qualificati on - One Year (RTO #5710 -SmartSkill Pty Ltd) Qualification Description This qualification provides the essential knowledge and skills required to undertake roles within the tourism industry.
+The qualification will cover areas such sourcing, accessing and providing information, serving customers, selling tourism products and services, advising on Australian destinations and preparing customer quotations.
 Entry Requirements There are no entry requirements for this qualification.
 Qualification Packaging Rules 15 units must be completed: 4 Core Units 11 Elective Units Course Structure Certificate III Tourism will be delivered by Siena Catholic College, under the registration of SmartSkill.
 Industry presenters will be engaged throughout the program as part of the course.
-Core Units SITTIND003Source and use information on the tourism and travel industrySITXCCS014Provide service to customersSITXCOM007Show social and cultural sensitivitySITXWHS005Participate in safe work practicesElective UnitsVertice Set Contemport SITTGDE017Prepare and present tour commentaries or activitiesSITXCCS009Provide customer information and assistanceSITXCCS010Provide visitor informationSITXCCS012Provide lost and found servicesSITXCOM008Provide a briefing or scripted commentarySITXWHS006Identify hazards, assess and control safety risksSITHFAB021Provide responsible service of alcoholSITHFAB023Operate a barSITHFAB024Prepare and serve non-alcoholic beveragesSITHFAB025Prepare and serve espresso coffee Assessment Depending on the units of competency chosen, there will be a mixture of classroom delivery (theory) and venue/ industry delivery (practical).
+Core Units SITTIND003Source and use information on the tourism and travel industrySITXCCS014Provide service to customersSITXCOM007Show social and cultural sensitivitySITXWHS005Participate in safe work practicesElective Units SITTTVL001Access and interpret product informationSITTTVL003Provide advice on Australian destinationsSITTTVL004Sell tourism products or servicesSITTTVL005Prepare customer quotations SITXCCS010Provide visitor informationSITXFSA005Use hygienic practices for food safetySITHFAB021Provide responsible service of alcoholSITHFAB022Clean and tidy bar areas SITHFAB023 Operate a bar SITHFAB024 Prepare and serve non-alcoholic beverages Assessment Depending on the units of competency chosen, there will be a mixture of classroom delivery (theory) and simulated/ real industry delivery (practical).
 Career Opportunities and Pathways This qualification reflects the role of individuals who use a range of well-developed tourism service, sales or operational skills and sound knowledge of industry operations to plan and coordinate tourism services.
 Using discretion and judgement, they work with some independence and under limited supervision using plans, policies and procedures to guide work activities.
-Cost supervision using plans, policies and procedures to guide work activities. \$495.00 + \$100 consumables and administration Course Duration The qualification will take between 12 to 24 months to complete.
+Materials and Resources All workbooks, assessments, equipment, facilities and resources required to complete this qualification will be supplied to participants.
+Cost \$495.00 + \$100 consumables and administration Course Duration The qualification will take between 12 to 24 months to complete.